SpenceKonde/ProductInfo/AddressesAndShipping.md

 Similarly, if your address is particularly long, it may not clear where the "address" ends and the city or province begins.
 Is that a long address, city name, and no province, or shorter address, city, province?
 Again, clarify if it may be confusing.

+## Non-english characters are not accepted
+Addresses containing non-english characters are not accepted by our carrier (accents are usually okay; where they aren't, I replace them with the non-accented letter); please use the romanized form of your address.

 ## Unless shipping to a commercial address, leave company blank
 Including a company name when shipping to a commercial address has (rarely) led to packages being undeliverable - usually it works, but occasionally it doesn't, and packages get returned to me.